Saigauravp25/DamIt/README.md

   *  Integrated Firebase functionality with application
   *  Created login page for application
   *  Created Firebase database to store user level progress and load it when the game starts

+  Final - 10%
+  *  Fixed bug with unlocking next level when next level button is not clicked
+  *  Added password checking for user creation

   #### Nirav Lalsinghani - NVL225 (15%)
   Alpha - 5%